AlexanderHerlan/syncpy/README.md

 	python sync.py MyProject2

 with the name of the "section" from your settings file you would like to load being passed as the first argument to the script.

+If you have any questions feel free to tweet me: https://twitter.com/AlexHerlan